-The provider must check the Office of Inspector General (OIG) exclusions list for all staff prior to hire and at least every two years thereafter.
-A copy of the search results page must be maintained in each employee's personnel file.
-Anyone appearing on this list is not allowed to provide services to waiver participants or participate in any Medicaid funded programs.

-In addition, services must also adhere to the following:

-a.
-The RN supervisor must be accessible by phone at all times the RN or LPN is on duty and the RN supervisor must decide the frequency of supervisory visits based on his/her professional knowledge of the participant's situation and health status; however, this may be no less frequently than every ninety (90) days for LPNs and every 180 days for RNs.
-In the event the participant is inaccessible during the time the visit would have normally been made, the visit must be completed within five (5) working days of the resumption of Nursing services.
+- o Participant/responsible party must be notified of the nurse's SLED criminal background. - o Provider must obtain a written statement, signed by the participant/responsible party acknowledging awareness of the nurse's SLED criminal background and - agreement to have the nurse provide care; this statement must be placed in the participant record. - o Potential administrative/office employees with non-violent felony convictions dating back ten or more years can work in the agency at the discretion of the - provider.
+Hiring of employees with misdemeanor convictions will be at the discretion of the provider. - The provider must check the Office of Inspector General (OIG) exclusions list for all staff prior to hire and at least every two years thereafter.
+A copy of the - search results page must be maintained in each employee's personnel file.
+Anyone appearing on this list is not allowed to provide services to waiver participants - or participate in any SMA funded programs. - Each September the provider must submit a statement certifying that all professional staff is appropriately and currently licensed. - In addition, services must also adhere to the following: - o The RN supervisor must be accessible by phone at all times the LPN is on duty; and, the RN supervisor must decide the frequency of supervisory visits based on his/her professional knowledge of the participant's situation and health status; however, this may be no less frequently than every 90 days for LPNs.
+In the event the participant is inaccessible during the time the visit would have normally been made, the visit must be completed within five working days of the resumption of Nursing services.
 These visits will include a re-evaluation of the participant's condition as well as updating of the plan of care.